BURLINGTON, Iowa (KWQC) - UPDATE 11/15: The man who fired a shotgun at officers in Burlington last week has been charged.

 The name of the suspect and deputies involved have not yet been released.

-The Des Moines County Sheriff's Office is asking the public to avoid the areas of Agency and Plank Streets after a suspect shot at officers.
+ORIGINAL The Des Moines County Sheriff's Office is asking the public to avoid the areas of Agency and Plank Streets after a suspect shot at officers.

 Officials with the sheriff's office tell TV6 there are no injuries at this point that they're aware of, but the public should avoid the area while units respond.